Art competitions at the 1936 Summer Olympics: Medal table

 At the time, medals were awarded to these artists, but art competitions are no longer regarded as official Olympic events by the International Olympic Committee.
 These events do not appear in the IOC medal database, and these totals are not included in the IOC's medal table for the 1936 Games.

 Dance

 Hitler wanted to add a further selection of artistic events that he believed would glorify the Nazis to the programme of the 1936 Games, including dance.
 The International Olympic Committee declined to approve any of the events, though dance had been among the original planned art events when they were first introduced.
-Still, dance was included as a demonstration event at the 1936 Games.
+Still, dance was included as an unofficial art event at the 1936 Games, known as the Internationale Tanzwettspiele.
 Fourteen nations took part, and a festival with choreography and performance by Harald Kreutzberg and Mary Wigman was held.
 Rudolf von Laban had also been contracted to contribute, but his choreography was not deemed to be suitable propaganda and he was placed under house arrest.
 Kreutzberg and Wigman then also took part in the competitive part of the dance event, being among the (honorary) medalists.